July 31, 2018

 Keep up the value

-The buyer is purchasing an established practice rather than starting from the ground up for a reason, so it’s important that the value is kept up during the transition.
-Continuing to work as a full-time dentist will ensure maximize the value of the practice and optimize exit options to increase cash flow and grow the practice, which a broker will help you manage by growing the patient base, optimizing treatment plan acceptance, and improving overall patient experience.
+The buyer is purchasing an established practice rather than starting from the ground up for a reason, so it’s important the value is kept up during the transition.
+Continuing to work as a full-time dentist will ensure maximize the value of the practice and optimize exit options to increase cash flow and grow the practice, which a broker will help you manage by growing the patient base, optimizing treatment plan acceptance and improving overall patient experience.

 Notifying patients and staff

 Arguably the most important step is waiting to notify your patients and staff of the sale until after the asset purchase agreement is signed and the transaction goes through.
 Understandably, staff can get nervous and might try to look for another job just as patients might look for another dentist.
-Proper protocol recommends sending a letter to patients introducing and endorsing the new dentist, perhaps even hosting an open house to meet and greet with loyal patients and staff.
-For staff, it might be a matter of making sure confidentiality is in place and signing a nondisclosure to ensure they don’t set up a practice next door and try to take patients.
+Proper protocol recommends sending a letter to patients introducing and endorsing the new dentist, perhaps even hosting an open house to meet and greet loyal patients and staff.
+For staff, it might be a matter of making sure confidentiality is in place and signing a nondisclosure agreement (NDA) to ensure they don’t set up a practice next door and try to take patients.